aws-samples/aws-hpc-tutorials/content/05-AWS Batch/12-run-with-spot.md

 1. Let's go through the file you just created and note the below:
    1. Setting the **Compute environment name** to **stress-ng-ce-spot**.
    2. Under **Compute Resources**, we're setting the  **type** to **SPOT** This allows EC2 to provision instances using Spot capacity.
    3. For **Allowed instance types** and as a key best practice for using Spot, you should consider as many instance types as your workload allows.
-For this lab, we will be using **optimal** in addtion to C5, M5, R5 families.
+For this lab, we will be using **optimal** in addition to C5, M5, R5 families.
 The wide selection of instance types and using **SPOT_CAPACITY_OPTIMIZED** for **Allocation strategy**, allow the **AWS Batch** to pick the optimal and less likely to be interrupted instances types for the required instances.
    4. Leave the default value of **0** for **Minimum vCPUs**.
 This allows your environment to scale down to zero instances when there are no jobs to run.
    5. For **Maximum vCPUs** leave the default of **256**.
 This is the upper bound for vCPUs across all concurrently running instances.
    6. To keep cost optimal, leave the default value for **Desired vCPUs** to **0** to allow scaling down to **0** instances when there are no jobs running.